-Therefore, evaluation a patient suspected to have ARDS is aimed at:
+Therefore, evaluating a patient suspected to have ARDS is aimed at:

 - First, excluding the other similar conditions.

 - Identifying the diagnostic criteria of ARDS.

-- Identifying specific causes of ARDS especially that amenable to treatment.
+- Identifying specific causes of ARDS, especially those amenable to treatment.

 1. Excluding other similar conditions

 Excluding cardiogenic pulmonary edema

 Clinically, it can be excluded by absence of:

 - Cardiac exam abnormalities: